Yellowstacker1/airtable-lks-cc/README.md

 ## Step-by-step guide

 To get started, you’ll need:
-- A Google Data Studio account
+- A Looker Studio account
-- A target base in an Enterprise workspace
+- A target base in Airtable
-- Your Airtable API key
+- An Airtable token

 You'll need to self-host the connector script in your own Google Scripts account.
 To do this, follow these five steps: